OfficeDev/office-js-docs-pr/docs/develop/parent-to-dialog.md

     });
 ```

-Then, of course, define the `onMessageFromParent` handler.
+Then, define the `onMessageFromParent` handler.
 The following code continues the example from the preceding section.
 Note that Office passes an argument to the handler and that the `message` property of argument object contains the string from the host page.
 In this example, the message is reconverted to an object and jQuery is used to set the top heading of the dialog to match the new worksheet name.

 ```javascript
 function onMessageFromParent(event) {